chromaxyz/reflex/README.md

 ### Internal-proxy modules

-Modules that are called internally by the `Dispatcher` and don't have a `proxy` address.
+Modules that are called internally and don't have any public-facing proxies.
-Internal modules have the benefit that they are upgradeable whilst the `Dispatcher` itself is not.
+Internal modules have the benefit that they are upgradeable where the `Dispatcher` itself is not.

 ```mermaid
 graph TD